Images evoking the future.

 Framing The next step is to realize that the future is composed of multiple variables, where it would be a rarity to see a linear extrapolation of current reality for any one of them.
 The challenge is to frame the multiple emerging issues in a variety of contortions, challenging their interrelationships.
 This work can be done via mathematical models, simulations, or systems dynamics models.

-Scenario Planning Given the limitations of mathematical modeling to offer a prediction for life 30 years into the future, the next step is to generate multiple logical, alternative future scenarios.
+Scenario Planning Given the limitations of mathematical modelling to offer a prediction for life 30 years into the future, the next step is to generate multiple logical, alternative future scenarios.
 Manipulating the models gives an array of outcomes; using those, the time will write 'Day in the Life' type scenarios giving leaders a sense of the feeling of life in the future - what the challenges are, how people connect, the tools they use and their aspirations.

-Workshops: This final component will consist of facilitated workshops by Dr. Lum, the CE of Vision Foresight Strategy, and Anne Gibbon, Design Lead for Master Planning at Whai Maia.
+Workshops: This final component will consist of facilitated workshops by Dr Lum, the CE of Vision Foresight Strategy, and Anne Gibbon, Design Lead for Master Planning at Whai Maia.
 They will lead the group of government, business, and Ngāti Whātua Ōrākei leaders through 2-3 days of exercises to extract meaning from the scenarios his team develop.